English

 Ontario’s Freedom of Information and Protection of Privacy Act (FIPPA) helps protect private information held by all provincial ministries and most provincial agencies.
 The Personal Health Information Protection Act (PHIPA) governs the collection, use and disclosure of personal health information within the health care system.
 Both Acts are overseen by the Office of the Information and Privacy Commissioner of Ontario (IPC).
 Under the Personal Health Information Protection Act, you have the right to request access to your own personal health information held by health care providers, called health information custodians, such as doctors, nurses and dentists, and others involved in the delivery of health care services, including pharmacies, medical laboratories or local medical officers of health.

 Laws relating to your health can involve many issues including privacy law, discrimination, human rights and malpractice.
-To get help, call a lawyer now.
+To get help, ask a lawyer now.

 Accessing health records held by a doctor, clinic, or hospital